The Essence

 Eveline Henner

-Detail of TULIPS AND ROSES IN VASE
+TULIPS AND ROSES IN VASE, #123

-Detail of ARABIAN VILLAGE
+Detail of

 This may recall the style of Picasso's and Braque's